Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:16:51

-Oh, okay.
-So the idea is that they weren't just one person.
-It was just like a whole bunch of people throughout a bunch of centuries who composed different parts of each story or composed different stories.
+The idea is that they weren't just one person, it was just a whole bunch of people throughout a bunch of centuries who composed different parts of each story or composed different stories.

 Nadia Asparouhova 0:17:02